RPTechs/cms-skeleton-theme/README.md

 1. Download VSCode
 2. Install the HubSpot CLI extension
 3. Make a root folder and drop this repo into that folder.
 4. Open the VSCode terminal and run `hs init`, then follow the instructions.
+You'll see a `hubspot.config.yml` file alongside your `skeleton-theme` repo.
+DO NOT UPLOAD the yaml file.
 5. Run `hs upload skeleton-theme skeleton-theme` to upload the theme to your HubSpot account/

 ### Important